 \section{Abstract}

-Results of Avila and Xu asserts that $\SL$ and $\Sp$ cocycles with non-zero Lyapunov exponents are dense in a very general setting.
-In this paper, we are concerned with \emph{stably non-zero} exponents.
-We consider $\Sp$ cocycles over partially hyperbolic diffeomorphisms with compact center leaves.
+We consider $\Sp$ cocycles over two classes of partially hyperbolic diffeomorphisms: having compact center leaves and time one maps of Anosov flows.
 We prove that the Lyapunov exponents are non-zero in an open and dense set in the H\"older topology.